Crepkey/pmv_shared/README.md

 **IMPORTANT INFORMATION:**

-**You also need to download the back-end and the shared-repository of this application.**
+**You also need to download the back-end and the front-repository of this application.**
 Back-end repo: [Click here for the repo](https://github.com/PetraVagi/pmv_back_end).
 Front-end repo: [Click here for the repo](https://github.com/Crepkey/pmv_frond_end).